moldis-group/bigQM7w/index.md

 ## bigQM7&omega; dataset

 This dataset [Ref-1]() contains structures, ground state and electronic spectra calculated with the range-separated hybrid DFT method, &omega;B97XD.
 All results are provided for 3 basis sets: 3-21G, def2SVP, def2TZVP.
 Results from baseline models PM6 and ZINDO are also provided.
+Geometries at all levels retain connectivities as encoded in the original SMILES.

 ***